wildwestrom/ast-viewer-ui/README.md

 1. [X] Round-trip any Rust file.
 1. [ ] Have a minimal GUI.
+	- [ ] Load a file.
+	- [ ] Have a view of the AST and round-tripped source.
 1. [ ] Allow for editing AST nodes.
 1. [ ] Output a new source file after editing the AST.
 1. [ ] Allow for editing files in a whole Rust project.